 In their article, they discuss published newspaper obituaries and published online obituaries.
 The complete article is at: How Much Does an Obituary Cost?

 The good news about publishing an obituary via an online newspaper is that despite the cost, it can be inexpensive enough that one can author a longer obituary than you might if it was intended for an obituary that would actually be published in the physical newspaper.

 So, as genealogy researchers, where does that leave us in the future in order to find Obituaries?

 There will still be published newspaper obituaries, whether in a physical newspaper and/or in the online version of their newspaper.

 Where Can I Find Published Newspaper Obituaries?

-The old fashioned way - the primary methods we use now, such as searching old newspapers, or specialty obituary web pages, or obituary indexes, often prepared by libraries and genealogical societies.
+The old-fashioned way – the primary methods we use now, such as searching old newspapers, specialty obituary web pages, or obituary indexes, often prepared by libraries and genealogical societies.
 For free resources, check out the Newspaper Links Page, and the Obituaries Page on this website.

 Where Can I Find Online Obituaries?